James Patterson

 At the 1901 census, Sarah and Andrew Fyfe were living at Callander in Himsworth Township, Parry Sound.
 Andrew was a farmer.
 Three sons and a daughter were living with them.
 A son, Leslie Fyfe was born June 7, 1880.
 A daughter, Ethel Fyfe was born June 10, 1882.
 Another son, Laurie Fyfe was born April 10, 1887.
 The youngest son, John Fyfe, was born August 4, 1890.
 Also included in the listing of family at the time of the census was Sarah's widowed father, James Patterson, age 81.

 At the time of Sarah's father's death in 1902, she was of North Bay, Ontario.
-Sarah and Andrew Fyfe's eldest son, Norman Leslie Fyfe was married September 1, 1906 to Maud Ingram, daughter of William Ingram and Magdaline Patterson.
+On Sept 1, 1906, Sarah and Andrew Fyfe's eldest son, Norman Leslie Fyfe was married to Maud Ingram, daughter of William Ingram and Magdaline Patterson.

 At the age of 32, Ethel Amy Fyfe was married to William Jack Hadden, aged 30, a bridge manager of Port Arthur.
 They were married on December 23, 1914.
 The bride was a resident of Callendar and they were married in Nipissing District.
 William Jack Hadden was the son of John Hadden and Isobel Jack.
 Laurie Fyfe whose occupation was printer, was married at the age of 29 to Susie Raw on July 15, 1919.
 Susie was the daughter of Joseph Raw and Sarah Bancroft.